Lalengmawia Ralte: International career

 On 2 March 2021, Lalengmawia got selected for the 35-man probable national squad camp ahead of India national team's friendlies against Oman and UAE.
 On 25 March 2021, he made his international debut for India against Oman when he came on as half-time substitute for Rowllin Borges, which ended in a 1–1 draw.

 During the SAFF Championship held in October 2021, Sunil Chhetri, who was awarded the man of the match in the game against Maldives, handed over the award to Apuia.

 Style of play

-Apuia is a part of a generation of players, who loves playing with the ball.
-His ability to get out of tight situations with smooth footwork and his positioning and confidence on the ball consistently make him stand out in the field.
-He is also adept in finding pockets of space and he's always demanding the ball, looking to direct play.
-He has impressed many with his ability to compete against more physical players and extremely intelligent game-reading.
-He is one of those players who covers every blade of grass on a football pitch.
+Apuia is noted for his tactful and intelligent playing, as well as his passing accuracy, which in the 2020-21 Indian Super League season reached 74.5%.
+He is regarded as a reliable defensive player who maintains composure under pressure, earning a reputation as a "metronome" on the playing field.

 Personal life

 Apuia was born in Aizawl, Mizoram.
 His father works as a butcher.
 His parents had always supported his passion for football and were there for him throughout.
 In 2015, his parents asked him to skip the trials for the 2017 Under-17 World Cup squad that took place in Mizoram, and rather focus on his Class X board exams.
 He did appear in the next round of trials held in Mizoram, in January 2016.

 His favourite clubs are Barcelona and his hometown club Aizawl.
 He idolises Argentinian forward Lionel Messi, and current Real Kashmir midfielder Lalrindika Ralte is his favourite Indian player.
 He also revealed that he chose 45 as his jersey number because of Italian forward Mario Balotelli.